billionshealth/yellow-umbrella/README.md

 npx hardhat run scripts/deploy.js --network <network>
 ```

-To deploy on local host, use "localhost" for <network>.
+To deploy on localhost, network is "localhost".
 To deploy on Oasis Emerald Testnet, use "emerald_testnet".

 #### Run front-end